web-infra-dev/rspack-dev-guide/src/architecture/webpack/dependency.md

 	apply(dependency, source, templateContext) {
 		const dep = /** @type {ConstDependency} */ (dependency);

-        // not necessary code is removed for clearer demostration
+        // not necessary code is removed for clearer demonstration

         if (dep.runtimeRequirements) {
 			for (const req of dep.runtimeRequirements) {